SDSilicus/ccda-xslt-vulnerabilities/security-reporting.md

 playbook of consumer tech companies by instituting the same kinds of security vulnerability reporting programs that are ubiquitous on the consumer Web.*

-## Take-home message: EHR Vendors must address security reporting
+## HL7 and EHR Vendors must address security reporting

-I'll lead with the key message here, and provide supporting evidence below: EHR vendors need to institute security vulnerability reporting programs!
+I'll lead with the key message here, and provide supporting evidence below:
+HL7 and EHR vendors need to institute security vulnerability reporting programs!

 In any complex system, bugs -- including security vulnerabilities -- are a fact of life.
 But an important part of being prepared is having a well-defined